Updated: Nov 25, 2022

 JBS is a Brazilian meat producer and the world’s largest animal protein company.
 The company sees a future in plant-based meat, releasing a number of plant-based meat products through subsidiary companies, such as Seara’s Incrível range in Brazil and Planterra’s Ozo brand in the US.

 The company, however, has been shown to have problematic links with supplying farms in the Amazon that participate in illegal deforestation.
 Since July 2019, five investigations by the Guardian, the Bureau of Investigative Journalism, Brazilian agency Repórter Brasil, Greenpeace and Amnesty International have linked JBS suppliers to illegal deforestation.
-A 2019 report by Greenpeace sadly shows JBS’ associations follow industry trends of unethical associations with Amazonian farms.
+A 2019 report by Greenpeace sadly shows that JBS’ associations follow industry trends of unethical associations with Amazonian farms.
 JBS has attempted to remedy these environmental violations by creating a fund for sustainable development in the Amazon and creating a 2025 target to track its supply chain, which has been criticised as a delay tactic (The Guardian 2020).

-There’s also considerable concern here, in Australia, about JBS taking over and expanding a major salmon farming producer in Tasmania, an industry that is also maligned by effluent damage into the River Huon.
+There’s also a considerable concern here, in Australia, about JBS taking over and expanding a major salmon farming producer in Tasmania, an industry that is also maligned by effluent damage into the River Huon.
 The salmon industry has been devastating local waterways without sufficient state policy to regulate it.
-JBS’ involvement in the purchasing of Huon Aquaculture for more than $500m AUD has been controversial, due to the company’s environmentally destructive history (The Guardian 2021).
+JBS’ involvement in the purchasing of Huon Aquaculture for more than AUD 500m has been controversial, due to the company’s environmentally destructive history (The Guardian 2021).

 At a glance: